signcloud/hash_cli/README.md

 **and will save results to file "hashes"**
 **-c parameter says to what file to write to or read from results**

- **Number of processes  per core and algorithm is optional parameters**
+ **Number of processes per core and algorithm are optional parameters**

 To run tests type: